 315 Joo Chiat Road, Singapore 427566

-A small, humble bakery has been making wave with the Katong community, with several of their bakes sold out before.
+A small, humble bakery has made wave with the Katong community, with several of their bakes sold out every day.

 Petit Pain’s breads and pastries are only available in small batches, free of improvers, preservatives and artificial flavours.

 The Classic Croissant ($3) requires a 3-day process to produce.

 I decided to have it fresh because the buttery fragrance was just too alluring.
 And there was that ”wow” moment upon taking that first bite.